-- Everything you know about their substance use prior to admittance.
+Everything you know about their substance use prior to admittance.
 You can advocate for JGPP staff to complete a toxicology screen and consider a referral to Cherry Hill, the community detoxification center on the same campus.
-JGPP will not admit someone to a unit if their symptoms are exclusively the result of alcohol or drug use.
+JGPP will not admit someone to a unit if they feel the person's symptoms are exclusively the result of alcohol or drug use.

 You shouldn't exaggerate their symptoms, but if you're an optimist, now is the time to realistically look at why this person has been hospitalized and what JGPP staff can do to support their stabilization and recovery.
 Be on the phone with the worker often.
 If the worker says JGPP is going to discharge them from PES, make sure that you know what the discharge plan is - where are they going?
 Who will be there?
 Is someone picking them up?
 If JGPP doesn't know what supports the person has available, they will sometimes discharge someone to the street with a bus pass.